-The one misconception about the Malays in South Africa is derived from the nomenclature “Malay.”
+One misconception about the Malays in South Africa concerns the nomenclature “Malay.”
 In fact they originate from Indonesia.
+However, for simplicity’s sake, we will continue to use the word Malay for the purposes of this chapter.
 Another erroneous notion is that Malay population only arrived after the British settlers.

-This blog disabuses one of all these fallacies.
-It also portrays the history of this people in the development of Port Elizabeth.
+This chapter rebuts these fallacies.
+It also reveals the important role the Malays played in the development of Port Elizabeth.

 Origin of the Malays in South Africa

-The history of the Malays in Port Elizabeth is inextricable linked together with that of the Malays in Cape Town.
+The history of the Malays in Port Elizabeth is inextricable linked to that of the Malays of Cape Town.
 In fact the story of the Malay population in the Cape goes back at least seven generations and more than 350 years.
-In 1652, Jan van Riebeeck arrived in South Africa and the Dutch East India Company brought with them slaves, political exiles and members of the royal family from Malaysia, Indonesia, formerly Java, and other countries.
+In 1652, Jan van Riebeeck arrived in South Africa and the Dutch East India Company brought with them slaves, political exiles and members of the royal family from Malaysia, Indonesia (formerly Java) and other countries.
 Although the date of his arrival is not known, the Sultan was among them.

 Their descendants can still recount how, when the king and his entourage boarded ships to bring them to South Africa, they were forced to leave any personal documentation, religious literature and identification in drums next to the gangplanks.

-Initially the Malays settled in Cape Town, home to the majority of Malays in South Africa, apparently the biggest Malay community outside Indonesia.
-In 1806, part of this community numbering 89, according to Margaret Harradine, left Cape Town to settle in Uitenhage.
+Initially the Malays settled in Cape Town, which became home to the majority of Malays in South Africa.
+It is apparently the biggest Malay community outside Indonesia.
+In 1806, part of this community numbering 89 according to Margaret Harradine, left Cape Town to settle in Uitenhage.
 The pioneer of the Malay community was Imam Jabaarudien, also known as Abdul Maalick or Jan Bardien.
 Born in 1784, Bardien was the grandson of Sultan Nabier, and he arrived in Uitenhage in 1815 and built the first mosque there, Masjid-Al-Qudama, in the 1840s.

 First Malays in Port Elizabeth